7+ Tricky TypeScript Interview Questions 2025: Never, Infer & Conditional Types

 TypeScript adoption has grown to 78% among JavaScript developers, yet the language's most powerful features—never, infer, conditional types—remain a mystery to most.
-Here's a telling statistic: in technical screens, candidates can typically explain what interface and type do, but fewer than 30% can explain when the never type is actually useful.
+In technical screens, candidates can typically explain what interface and type do, but fewer than 30% can explain when the never type is actually useful.

 function processValue(value: any): string {